nitrogem35/nitrogem35/readme.md

 # whoami
 Hi👋 I go by nitrogem35 online.
 I'm currently studying CS at Texas A&M University.

-My biggest project so far is takepoints.io, an open-source remake of a game I played as a child.
-I don't keep the servers online anymore, but it is fairly easy to self-host.
+My biggest project so far is an open-source remake of takepoint.io, a game I played as a child.
+I took great care to make sure it's as close to 1:1 with the original as possible.
+I took the game offline for now for certain reasons, but in the meantime it's fairly easy to self-host.

 [![nitrogem35's GitHub stats](https://github-stats-extended.vercel.app/api?username=nitrogem35&theme=dark)](https://github.com/stats-organization/github-stats-extended)